hyperspy/hyperspy/doc/user_guide/io.rst

 user-customised metadata, as well as the loading of files containing multiple objects packed together.

-Lazy loading planned but not implemented.

-Write support not planned but would be considered if requested.

 The plugin was developed based on the MountainsMap software documentation which contains a description of the binary format.